-A few months ago, the team and I built an ecommerce business in three days.
-Staying true to one of our core values of “Do Things, Tell People”, we documented the entire process.
+A few months ago, the team and I built an ecommerce business in three days .
+Staying true to the mantra “Do Things, Tell People”, we documented the entire process.

 We figured, why not do it again?
 In fact, why not do it again with a totally different product, timeline, and budget?

 For the past month or so, I have been starting a business and documenting the entire process along the way.
 Everything from coming up with what to sell, to paid advertising, and more.

 Today, I’m happy to share the results of that with you.
 I hope you find some of the details I’ve included in this case study to be valuable to your business, or to inspire you to start one.

 I believe one of the most important parts of building any business is the ideation stage and being able to move from one of your online business ideas to a tangible product.
 It’s not an easy task to bridge that gap.

 I’ve found that the best way to start generating ideas for a product is to sit down with someone and bounce ideas off one another.
 That’s exactly what Mark and I did.

 We knew from the get go that we wanted to sell something that was relatively hands off, was easy to get up and running, and could be an exciting business that would be fun to work on for the foreseeable future.

 I also wanted it to be something that required little to no upfront cost.
 I didn’t want to invest more than a few hundred dollars before being able to turn a profit.
 And, I wanted to be able to spend more money on marketing and less on inventory.

 That way, if this turned out to be a complete failure, I wasn’t more than a few hundred bucks in the hole.